gardener/landscaper/docs/usage/TemplateExecutors.md

 - __ociRefVersion(ref string): string__: parses an oci reference and returns the version.
   `e.g. host:5000/myrepo/myimage:1.0.0 -> "1.0.0"`
 - __resolve(access Access): []byte__: resolves an artifact defined by a typed access definition.<br>
-   The resolve function is currently able to handle artifacts of type `ociRegistry`, others may be added in teh future.
+   The resolve function is currently able to handle artifacts of type `ociRegistry`, others may be added in the future.
    The function always returns a byte array of the artifact response<br>
    ```
    # e.g for a oci registry artifact